Top of main content

 Two of the bigger things to think about will be your pension and tax.
 You must tell HM Revenue & Customs (HMRC) if you’re either going to be:

-• living outside the UK permanently
+• Living outside the UK permanently

-• working outside the UK full-time for at least 1 full tax year
+• Working outside the UK full-time for at least 1 full tax year

 If you're going to work outside the UK, you may have to make contributions towards a pension.
 How do you want this to work with the pension you currently have?
 This is likely to be something that depends on your longer-term plans.
 It doesn’t have to be sorted out straight away, but it’s worth being aware of.
 Make sure you update your UK pension and investment providers with your new address.
 This includes any former workplace pension schemes.